- Search The Registry

 - My Account

 On this date in 1963, Zina Garrison Jackson was born.
-She was an African American tennis professional and is an activist for inner-city youth.
+She is a retired Black tennis professional and is an activist for inner-city youth.

 One of the finest doubles players in the game's recent history, Garrison captured 20 major championships.
 With Pam Shriver, she earned the 1988 Olympic Gold Medal in Seoul, Korea.
 Garrison continues to live in Houston as one of the most prominent citizens of Texas' largest city.
 She heads the Zina Garrison Foundation which provides funds and support for the homeless, youth organizations, anti-drug groups, and other charitable organizations.
 She also founded the Zina Garrison All-Court Tennis program in 1992, providing inner-city kids the opportunity to build self-esteem through tennis.

 She actively jogs, plays softball, and does artwork, including designing her own painted T-shirts.
 In 1997, Garrison was inducted into the Texas Women's Hall of Fame.
 In 2001, she took office as director at large of the United States Tennis Association.
 Garrison is serving a two-year term on the USTA’s 15-member board of directors.
 Garrison’s future hopes include the establishment of a homeless shelter and additional Texas junior tennis programs.